-The Village shall contribute two and one-half percent (2.5%) of the employee's current salary to a Deferred Compensation program for all Lieutenants paid to the same deferred compensation benefit provider as all other employees who receive a Village contribution.
+A deferred compensation contribution will be paid to those promoted to the rank of Lieutenant or Captain prior to the ratification of this agreement.
+The Village shall contribute two and one-half percent (2.5%) of the employee's current salary to a Deferred Compensation program for such employees paid to a deferred compensation benefit provider chosen by the Village.
+Employees promoted to the rank of Lieutenant after ratification of this agreement will not receive a deferred compensation contribution from the Village.